 It is never too late to start practicing yoga.
 Even older adults who now have mobility limitations can learn and reap the benefits of physical activity.

-Seniors can try easy poses to warm their body up and get their muscles and joints used to a broader range of motions.
-It may feel difficult and awkward at first but, eventually, even seniors will gain strength and flexibility to do more complex poses.
+Seniors can try easy poses to warm their bodies up and get their muscles and joints used to a broader range of motions.
+It may feel difficult and awkward initially, but seniors will eventually gain strength and flexibility to do more complex poses.

 It is also better for seniors to join classes, especially under a yogi who has experience teaching older adults.
-This way, they can modify the routine and poses that will consider the participant’s health condition and flexibility.
+This way, they can modify the routine and poses to consider the participant’s health and flexibility.

 Yoga, although low-impact, can still lead to injuries.
 It is safer to practice with someone who knows what they are doing.

 Yoga is excellent for everyone, but seniors specifically will reap significant benefits from it.
-The activity can positively impact the body and mind, preventing illnesses and decline that are usually associated with aging.
+The activity can positively impact the body and mind, preventing illnesses and decline usually associated with aging.